NIH-NCPI/ncpi-fhir-study-summary-ig/README.md

 * Profile to enforce basic rules and guidence on proving support for summary data in FHIR
 * Guidance on linking row-level data back to Data Dictionary elements like Study Variables and their Codes

+The current version of the IG can be viewed [here](https://nih-ncpi.github.io/ncpi-fhir-study-summary-ig/).